Last minute holiday classroom treats

 - Fill treat bags with several Whoppers candies for reindeer noses and one red gumball to represent Rudolph's nose.

-- Fold down the treat bag, fold the cardstock in half horizontally and staple to the top of the treat bag to secure and start spreading the jolly with these cute holiday classroom treats!
+- Fold down the treat bag, then fold the cardstock in half horizontally and staple to the top of the treat bag to secure.

 Marshmallow snowman treats